Daniel P. Leaf

-Lieutenant General (Retired) Daniel P. "Fig" Leaf was Deputy Commander and Acting Commander, United States Pacific Command, Camp H. M. Smith, Hawaii.
+Daniel P. Leaf is a former United States Air Force officer; he served as deputy commander and acting commander of United States Pacific Command at Camp H. M. Smith in Hawaii.

-Military career
+Early life and education

-A native of Shawano, Wisconsin, General Leaf earned his commission as a distinguished graduate of the University of Wisconsin–Madison Air Force ROTC program in 1974.
-He commanded a flight, two squadrons, an operations group and two fighter wings, and has directed joint operations.
+A native of Shawano, Wisconsin, Leaf earned his commission as a distinguished graduate of the University of Wisconsin–Madison Air Force ROTC program in 1974.

+Career

+Leaf has commanded a flight, two squadrons, an operations group and two fighter wings, and has directed joint operations.

 In 1995, LtGen Leaf served as the J-3 for Joint Task Force-Southwest Asia and flew the F-15C over Southern Iraq, enforcing U.N. sanctions on the Saddam Hussein regime.
 He deployed to Incirlik Air Base, Turkey, with one of his 20th Fighter Wing squadrons in 1998 and flew the F-16CJ on Operation Northern Watch suppression of enemy air defense missions over Northern Iraq.
 During Operation Allied Force, LtGen Leaf commanded the 31st Air Expeditionary Wing, which included F-16CG, F-16CJ, F-15E, F-117A, A-10A and EC-130 aircraft squadrons.
 He flew and led F-16CG day and night combat missions against fixed and mobile targets in Serbia and Kosovo.
 During Operation Iraqi Freedom, he served as the Director, Air Component Coordination Element with the Coalition Land Forces Component Commander in Kuwait and Iraq.
 In that role, he served as the Air Component Commander's direct representative to the Land Commander during planning and initial major combat operations.

 Prior to this assignment, General Leaf was the Vice Commander of Air Force Space Command, Peterson Air Force Base, Colorado.
-Other staff assignments include duty as the Air Force's Director of Operational Requirements and the Deputy J-3, U.S. Forces-Korea.
+Other staff assignments include duty as the Air Force's Director of Operational Requirements and the Deputy J-3, U.S. Forces Korea.

-Post-military career
+Personal life

-Lt Gen Leaf retired from the U.S. Air Force in 2008 after more than 33 years of service.
+Leaf retired from the U.S. Air Force in 2008 after more than 33 years of service.
 He worked for Northrop Grumman Information Systems as the Vice President, Strategic Initiatives, from September 2008 to January 2012.
 He returned to government service as the Director of the Asia-Pacific Center for Security Studies (APCSS) in January 2012.
 In 2015, the center was renamed the Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI APCSS).
 After five years at DKI APCSS, he left to start Phase Minus 1, LLC.
 He also serves as the Executive Director for Indo-Asia Pacific Operations for CyberSpace Operations Consulting, Inc.